getadvice/getadvice.github.io/join.md

 Remember, the main goal is trying to help others.

-<h2 class="is-size-3">Fork the repo</h2>
+### Fork the repo
-<a href="https://github.com/getadvice/getadvice.github.io">Fork the repository</a> by clicking the Fork button on the top right corner.
+[Fork the repository](https://github.com/getadvice/getadvice.github.io) by clicking the Fork button on the top right corner.
 Forking means that you now copied this whole project and all the files into your account.

-<h2 class="is-size-3">Create your profile</h2>
+### Create your profile
 Go to the **_posts** folder and add your profile like this:

 **YYYY-MM-DD-YOUR-FULL-NAME.md**